-For centuries, Parliament has held most of the official power in the United Kingdom, but Britain's first family still reigns.
-Never is that more apparent than when one of its members celebrates a milestone, such as a wedding or a birthday.
+For centuries, Parliament has held most of the official power in the United Kingdom, but Britain’s first family still reigns.
+Never is that more apparent than when one of family members celebrates a milestone, such as a royal wedding or a birthday.

 Prince William Net Worth: $40 Million

 A large portion of the future King of England’s net worth comes from a roughly $12.3 million inheritance, received from the estate of his late mother, Princess Diana, on his 30th birthday in 2012.
 His father, Prince Charles, covers the cost of staff, travel and official wardrobes for Prince William, Kate Middleton and Prince Harry, which reached $4.6 million for the year ended March 31, 2015.
 This sizeable allowance does not include personal staff, but the bill for some Prince William’s major travel expenses not funded by his father is often paid by the countries he visits.